-- 26 The Charity may by ordinary resolution: - appoint a person who is willing to act to be a Director; and - determine the rotation in which any additional Directors are to retire. - 27 No person other than a Director retiring by rotation may be appointed a Director at any general meeting unless: - 27.(1) he or she is recommended for re-election by the Directors; or

-- 27.(2) not less than fourteen nor more than thirty-five clear days before the date of the meeting, the Charity is given a notice that: - (a) is signed by a member entitled to vote at the meeting; - (b) states the member's intention to propose the appointment of a person as a Director - (c) contains the details that, if the person were to be appointed, the Charity would have to file at Companies House; and - (d) is signed by the person who is to be proposed to show his or her willingness to be appointed. - 28 All members who are entitled to receive notice of a general meeting must be given not less than seven nor more than twenty-eight clear days' notice of any resolution to be put to the meeting to appoint a Director other than a Director who is to retire by rotation. - 29 29.(1) The Directors may appoint a person who is willing to act to be a Director. - 29.(2) A Director appointed by a resolution of the other Directors must retire at the next annual general meeting and must not be taken into account in determining the Directors who are to retire by rotation. - 30 The appointment of a Director, whether by the Charity in general meeting or by the other Directors, must not cause the number of Directors to exceed any number fixed as the maximum number of Directors.
+- 35. The Advisory Council shall be entitled to appoint one Director (the Advisory Director) and at any time to require the removal or substitution of the Advisory Director so appointed by them.
+Each appointment or removal shall be effected by the deposit of written notice signed by the Chairman of the Advisory Council at the Charity's registered address. - Any Advisory Member removing an Advisory Director pursuant to the above paragraph, shall be responsible for and shall hold harmless the Members and the Charity from and against any claim for unfair or wrongful dismissal arising out of such removal and any reasonable costs and expenses incurred in defending such proceedings including, but without prejudice to the generality of the foregoing, legal costs actually incurred without reference to any basis for calculating costs provided in the Civil Procedure Rules. - 37.
+The Charity may by ordinary resolution: - appoint a person who is willing to act to be a Director; and - determine the rotation in which any additional Directors are to retire. - 38.
+No person other than a Director retiring by rotation may be appointed a Director at any general meeting unless: - (1) he or she is recommended for re-election by the Directors; or - (2) not less than fourteen nor more than thirty-five clear days before the date of the meeting, the Charity is given a notice that: - (a) is signed by a Member entitled to vote at the meeting; - (b) states the Member's intention to propose the appointment of a person as a Director - (c) contains the details that, if the person were to be appointed, the Charity would have to file at Companies House; and - (d) is signed by the person who is to be proposed to show his or her willingness to be appointed. - 39.
+All Members who are entitled to receive notice of a general meeting must be given not less than seven nor more than twenty-eight clear days' notice of any resolution to be put to the meeting to appoint a Director other than a Director who is to retire by rotation. - 40.
+(1) The Directors may appoint a person who is willing to act to be a Director. - (2) A Director appointed by a resolution of the other Directors must retire at the next annual general meeting and must not be taken into account in determining the Directors who are to retire by rotation. - 41.
+The appointment of a Director, whether by the Charity in general meeting or by the other Directors, must not cause the number of Directors to exceed any number fixed as the maximum number of Directors.